 - Picking up trash/debris from the bench and stands (all managers and coaches)

-- Turning Field, Playground, and Parking Lot lights on and off.
+- Turning Field lights on and off.

 Practice and Games

 Practices or games are generally scheduled two days a week, one weeknight and once on Saturday.
-Weekday games and practices start @ 6:00PM with some Friday night games starting as late as 7:30PM.
+Weekday games and practices start at 6:00PM with some Friday night games starting as late as 7:30PM.
 Saturday games and practices may start as early as 9:00AM or as late as 7:30PM depending on the schedule.
 Arrival time may be as early as one hour prior to game time depending on the level of play.
 Managers are expected to be the first to arrive and the last to leave.
-Of course this is not always possible.
+Of course, this is not always possible.
 If they are unable to attend for any reason it is the head coach/manager’s responsibility to designate an assistant to act in his/her place.

 This is perhaps the head coach/manager’s most important function and it is conducted on one’s own time.
-The head coach/manager should come to practices and games with a well thought out, organized plan.
+The head coach/manager should come to practices and games with a well-thought-out, organized plan.
 Players should be engaged with coaches during the entire practice, limiting “standing around” time.

-In addition, once the season begins, each manager is expected to attend the monthly Board meetings held on the second (2nd) Tuesday of each month.
+In addition, once the season begins, each manager is encouraged to attend the monthly Board meetings held on the second (2nd) Tuesday of each month.
 This meeting is held in the evenings and generally lasts less than 90 minutes.

 - Assisting with practices